ClaudioSchmidt/NutriTrack/README.md

 ---

 ## Project Overview
-**NutriTrack** is an upcoming app designed to help users track their food consumption, nutritional information and environmental impact.
+**NutriTrack** is an innovative app designed to help users track their food consumption, nutritional information, and environmental impact.
+By providing valuable insights into dietary decisions and statistics, NutriTrack not only promotes healthier habits but also rewards users for their progress.

 ## Technologies Used